Robert Horry: Los Angeles Lakers (1997–2003)

-The incident with Ainge led to Horry's suspension and trade to the Los Angeles Lakers on January 10, 1997, for Cedric Ceballos.
-Because the Lakers had retired jersey number 25 to honor Gail Goodrich, Horry wore the number 5 instead.
+Due to his attitude problems and lackluster performance, Horry, along with Joe Kleine, was traded to the Los Angeles Lakers on January 10, 1997, for Cedric Ceballos and Rumeal Robinson.
+Because the Lakers had retired jersey number 25 to honor Gail Goodrich, Horry wore the number 5.
+On May 6, 1997, he hit seven three-point shots in a row, setting the NBA playoff record for most three-point shots without a miss.

 During the 1999–2000 season, Horry played behind A.C.
-Green but frequently garnered more minutes off the bench than the starters, especially during the playoffs.
+Green, but frequently played more minutes off the bench than the starters, especially during the playoffs.
 In the 2000 Finals against the Indiana Pacers, the Lakers took a 2–1 lead into Game 4 in Indiana.
 The game went into overtime.
 Shaquille O'Neal fouled out, but Kobe Bryant led a run to seal the Laker victory.
-Horry finished with 17 points in 37 minutes, his high for the Finals, and won his third championship as the Lakers defeated the Pacers 4 games to 2.
-Horry averaged 7.6 points and 5.4 rebounds in 27 minutes per game throughout the 2000 playoffs.
+Horry finished with 17 points in 37 minutes, his high for the Finals.
+The Lakers won the 2000 NBA Finals in six games.
+Horry averaged 7.6 points and 5.4 rebounds per game throughout the 2000 playoffs.

-In the 2000–01 season, Horry played behind Horace Grant but once again played big minutes in the playoffs.
-He played in 16 Lakers 2001 playoffs games, averaging 5.9 points per game.
-In the Finals against the Philadelphia 76ers, the Lakers dropped Game 1 before winning Game 2.
-In Game 3 in Philadelphia, Horry scored 12 of his 15 points in the fourth quarter, including a critical three-pointer with 47.1 seconds left in the fourth quarter to make it 92–88, followed by making 1 of 2 free throws with 21 seconds left to help seal a 96–91 Laker victory.
-In Game 4, Horry made 3 of the Lakers 10 total three-pointers as the Lakers rolled to a 100–86 victory.
-The Lakers won Game 5 108–96 to clinch their second straight championship.
-Horry has stated this victory to be the second-proudest of his career, following the 1995 NBA Finals.
+In the 2000–01 season, Horry played behind Horace Grant, but once again played big minutes in the playoffs.
+He played in 16 Lakers 2001 playoffs games, averaging 5.9 points.
+In the Finals, the Lakers dropped Game 1 before winning Game 2.
+In Game 3, in Philadelphia, he scored 12 of his 15 points in the fourth quarter, including a critical three-pointer with 47.1 seconds left in the fourth quarter to make it 92–88.
+He followed this with four consecutive free throws in the last 21 seconds to help seal a 96–91 Laker victory.
+In Game 4, Horry made three of the Lakers' 10 total three-pointers as the Lakers rolled to a 100–86 victory.
+The Lakers won Game 5, 108–96, to clinch their second straight championship.
+He has said this victory was the second-proudest of his career, after the 1995 NBA Finals.